 Early in the morning on June 25, Warrior passed away suddenly and unexpectedly from an internal rupture.
-Despite our best efforts, he succumbed to the consequences of his former owner's neglect.
+Despite our best efforts, he succumbed to the consequences of starvation from his former owner's neglect.

 So many people who met Warrior in the 8 days he was at Freedom Reigns shared how deeply meeting him impacted them.
 To read one such story, click here:

 Note: We believe at Freedom Reigns Ranch that we are to have a part in the redemption of God's creation where people have failed to realize their responsibility to care for those they were given charge over.
 Warrior's condition was witnessed by no less than 30 people, including an on-duty sheriff, before Freedom Reigns Ranch stepped in in an effort to save his life.
 Please report suspected and known abuse to your local Department of Agriculture and allow them to investigate.
 That resource in Tennessee is located here:

 To meet our horses, scroll up

 For additional information on horse sponsorship, click here.